 One study showed that even people with irritable bowel syndrome benefited from the properties of this minty herb.
 You can use peppermint’s benefits by brewing it into tea or you can take peppermint oil capsules.

-Headaches, and their more terrible sibling – migraines can really be a pain.
+Tension headaches and their more terrible sibling, migraines, can really be a pain.
 These conditions can really get in the way of your day and make it hard to enjoy it.

 Several studies have shown that peppermint’s anti-contraction properties can really calm your pulsating headaches.
 It’s all in the soothing and cooling effects of the plant, along with its ability to increase blood flow.